 If key injection is the first step in securing the Internet of Things, it is essential that the integrity of the keys used is beyond question.
 Without the integrity of the cryptographic key material, the chain of trust cannot be established.
-But before by looking at the role of Hardware Security Modules in Key Injection applications, let’s figure out what the three main attack vectors for key injection are:
+But before looking at the role of Hardware Security Modules in key injection applications, let’s figure out what the three main attack vectors for key injection are:

 A Utimaco HSM provides: